 The 200-year-old healing practice of homeopathy has millions of followers worldwide.

 Americans spend nearly 3 billion dollars each year on homeopathic remedies.

 Homeopathy is undoubtedly popular, but has many detractors.

 Homeopathic remedies are made from extremely dilute concentrations of therapeutic substances, usually plants and sometimes minerals.

-Skeptics claim that there is no way homeopathy can work since barely a trace of the original substance remains.
+Skeptics claim that there is no way homeopathy can work since an almost unmeasurable amount of the original substance remains.

 But the scientific evidence paints a different picture.

-A meta analysis of 118 homeopathic trials concluded homeopathic remedies are more effective than a placebo.
-(81)
+A meta analysis of 118 homeopathic trials concluded that homeopathic remedies are more effective than a placebo.

-This number looks even more impressive when you realize that roughly half of anxiety patients do not respond to the medications prescribed by their doctor.
-(83)
+This number looks even more impressive when you realize that roughly half of anxiety patients do not respond to the medications prescribed by their doctor!

 Another common sentiment among detractors is that we shouldn’t use homeopathy since we don’t understand how it works.